Domination of the rectangular queen's graph: Construction of dominating sets

-There are many ways to create 0-covers, and we will only give one example.
-An approach is to regard \q{m}{n}\ as the union of overlapping copies of \q{m}{m}; for odd $m$, this allows us to use \cite[Theorem 1]{UB}, which gives necessary and sufficient conditions for an orthodox set on \q{m}{m} to be a 0-cover.
+There are many ways to create orthodox covers, and we will only give one example.
+An approach is to regard \q{m}{n}\ as the union of overlapping copies of \q{m}{m}; for odd $m$, this allows us to use \cite[Theorem 1]{UB}, which gives suf{\kern0pt}f{\kern0pt}icient conditions for an orthodox set on \q{m}{m} to be an orthodox cover.